tera-toolbox/tera-game-state/doc/inventory.md

 **You need to specifically request this submodule during your module's initialization by calling `mod.game.initialize`!**

 # Functions
+## isInEquipment
+- Checks whether the given item is in the equipment.

+## isInBag
+- Checks whether the given item is in the bag.

+## isInPocket
+- Checks whether the given item is in the given pocket.

+## isInPockets
+- Checks whether the given item is in any pocket.

+## isInBagOrPockets
+- Checks whether the given item is in the bag or any pocket.

 ## getTotalAmount
 - Returns the total amount of items with the given ID (or array of IDs) in both equipment and bag combined.
 - Exemplary usage: `mod.game.inventory.getTotalAmount(CONSUMABLE_ID)`